kizniche/Mycodo/3.5/README.md

 </Directory>
 ```

+Ensure SSL is enabled in apache2 and restart the server

+`sudo a2enmod ssl`

+`sudo service apache2 restart`

 If your server is accessible from the internet but you don't want to enable SSL (this was enabled with SSL, above), this is a crucial step that will ensure sensitive files (images/logs/databases) will not be accessible to anyone.
 If your server is not publically accessible, you can skip this step.
 Otherwise, it's imperative that `AllowOverride All` is added to your apache2 config to allow the .htaccess files throughout mycodo to restrict access to certain files and folders.
 Modify /etc/apache2/sites-enabled/000-default to appear as below:

 ```